 It is important to understand the kinds of symptoms that are associated with POTS so that you can identify them and be treated early on.
 Symptoms might vary from individual to individual, but the following are some of the more common things to watch out for:

 - Light-headedness or dizziness

-- Cardio palpitations
+- Cardio palpitations or heart racing

-- Fatigue and weakness
+- Exhaustion, fatigue and weakness

-- Alcohol poisoning
+- Alcohol and metal poisoning

 - Underlying health conditions like amyloidosis, diabetes, sarcoidosis or lupus, etc.